Living Lightning: Fictional character biography

-During the Civil War storyline, Miguel joined Captain America's Secret Avengers as one of twenty new members who opposed the Superhuman Registration Act.
-He worked with the team out of a series of safe houses set up by Nick Fury.
-He was part of the final battle between the two main sides.
-After Captain America surrendered to the authorities, Living Lightning became an Initiative recruit, joining the Texas Rangers.
+During the Civil War storyline, Miguel joins Captain America's Secret Avengers as one of twenty new members who oppose the Superhuman Registration Act.
+He works with the team out of a series of safe houses set up by Nick Fury.
+He is part of the final battle between the two main sides.
+After Captain America surrenders to the authorities, Living Lightning became an Initiative recruit, joining the Texas Rangers.

-During the Secret Invasion storyline, Living Lightning was with the Rangers when they, 3-D Man, and Ant-Man III were fighting a Skrull that was posing as Lobo.

-After the Dark Reign storyline, Living Lightning was doing private security work for the Avengers; notably protecting the family of Avengers Academy student Striker.
+After the Dark Reign storyline, Living Lightning began doing private security work for the Avengers; notably protecting the family of Avengers Academy student Striker.

-Living Lightning was with the Rangers when they come into conflict with Kaine alias Scarlet Spider in Houston, then they joined forces with him to battle a monster made of pure energy.
-He has since left the Rangers and was inducted in the FBI, where he goes on several undercover missions.

-During the Avengers: No Surrender story arc, Santos was the one responsible for making the Grandmaster back down and surrender the Avengers he had captured as part of the latest game through a daring bluff; by provoking the Grandmaster into a game of poker, Santos subsequently raised the stakes of the game until he reached a point where the stakes were that the loser would have all memory of their accomplishments wiped from the memories of all who knew of them, prompting Grandmaster to fold as he could not bear to lose everything like that whereas Santos accepted that being an Avenger meant doing the right thing because it was the right thing to do rather than because you would be remembered for it.
+During the Avengers: No Surrender story arc, Living Lightning makes the Grandmaster back down and surrender the Avengers he had captured as part of the latest game through a daring bluff; by provoking the Grandmaster into a game of poker, Lightning raises the stakes of the game to have the loser have their accomplishments wiped from the memories of all who knew of them.